dotm/programming_magic_book/README.md

 This book lists common programming constructs (spells) independent of any programming language and explain them one-by-one.

 ### For Experienced Programmers
-I'm thinking that maybe we can make a kind of bridge (adapter?) between problem solutions or feature ideas that we can express in pseudo-code using the relevant domain language, with the concrete implementation that we code into files/terminal using a particular programming language.
+I'm thinking that maybe we can make a kind of bridge (adapter?), between problem solutions or feature ideas that we can express in pseudo-code using the relevant domain language, and the concrete implementation that we code into files/terminal using a particular programming language.

-This bridge will be programming constructs, or what I call in this book as spells.
+This bridge will be programming constructs, which I call in this book as spells.

 Think of it as a generalization of the principle 'Program to an interface, not an implementation.'
-All the benefits we get of that principle, we can probably get by programming to language-independent programming constructs.
+All the benefits we get from following that principle in a micro level (using interface instead of concrete class), we can probably get by following the principle in a more abstract level (by programming to language-independent programming constructs instead of a specific programming language).

 ### A Better Analogy than Cooking
 Some programmers love to explain programming by giving an analogy to cooking recipes or food processing in general.